Bill Hadley (rugby union)

+He was selected by the editors of the 1935 Rugby Almanac of New Zealand as one of their 5 players of the year in 1934.

 Hadley originally played rugby league, playing for the City Rovers club in Auckland from 1928 to 1930 before switching codes in 1931 and joining Marist.
+He played for City with his brother Joe for these three seasons in the forwards.

 Hadley died in Auckland on 30 September 1992, and his ashes were buried at North Shore Memorial Park.